May is Better Hearing and Speech Month

 How do I promote “May is Better Hearing and Speech Month” in my facility?

-Feel free to use the article below when your organization, hospital, or rehabilitation center needs a May is Better Hearing and Speech article.
-Did you know that the month of June is National #DysphagiaAwareness Month to increase the public’s knowledge about swallowing and swallowing disorders (dysphagia)?
-See this blog for more details for June.
+Feel free to use this general article below when your organization, hospital, or rehabilitation center needs a May is Better Hearing and Speech Month post.

 May is Better Hearing and Speech Month